healeyv-hash/assn2/README.md

 3. Preprocess the data
 4. Build two feature versions and register them as Unity Catalog feature tables
 5. Train XGBoost across across 2 feature versions and 2 hyperparameter configurations
-9. Log all runs, parameterss, and models to MLflow
+9. Log all runs, parameters, and models to MLflow